Document made available to the pharmacist to communicate a drug interaction to the doctor.DOWNLOAD

 Adverse effects of dabigatran: Bleeding (suspect bleeding if there is a drop in hemoglobin and/or hematocrit or hypotension), anemia, hematoma, hematuria, epistaxis, gastrointestinal disorders (abdominal pain, diarrhea, dyspepsia and nausea), gastrointestinal and urinary hemorrhage.

-Ref #3341 : Contrary to expectations, in a study with 16 healthy subjects, no significant changes in dabigatran exposure were observed with simultaneous ritonavir administration, possibly due to mixed induction and inhibition of P-gp by ritonavir.
-Researchers conclude that dabigatran could likely be co-administred with ritonavir.
+Ref #3341 : Contrary to expectations, in this study with 16 healthy subjects, no significant changes in dabigatran exposure were observed with simultaneous ritonavir administration, possibly due to mixed induction and inhibition of P-gp by ritonavir.
+Researchers conclude that dabigatran could likely be co-administred with ritonavir100 mg QD in patients with no renal impairment.

 Ref # 3133: In addition, a sub-analysis of the Re-Ly study (18,113 patients with atrial fibrillation receiving dabigatran 150 or 110 mg BID) mentions that P-gp inhibitors modestly increase dabigatran plasma concentration and that the risk of major bleeding and stroke was not different between patients on warfarin and dabigatran patients with concomitant use of P-gp inhibitors.